benjaminion/upgrading-ethereum-book/src/book.md

 For historical reasons, the initial configuration of the beacon chain at its genesis was called Phase&nbsp;0.

-Beacon chain genesis took place at 12:00:23 UTC on the 1st of December, 2020.
+Beacon chain genesis took place at 12:00:23 UTC on the 1st of December 2020.
 The extra 23 seconds comes from the timestamp of the first Eth1 block to meet the [genesis criteria](/part3/initialise#genesis-state), [block 11320899](https://etherscan.io/block/11320899).
 It is a little remnant of proof of work forever embedded in the beacon chain's history.

 |||
 | - | - |